 Bates Fall Semester Abroad, Austria

 BSAV 001.
-From Habsburg to Haider: Austria in the Twentieth Century.This course explores major political and cultural developments in Austria from the end of the nineteenth century to the present, giving particular attention to the changing role of Vienna.
-Students examine the decline of the multiethnic Habsburg Empire and the outbreak of World War I; the ill-fated First Austrian Republic, which emerged from the Great War; Austro-fascism and the National Socialist Anschluss; and the establishment of a stable democracy in the post-World War II period.
-Attention is given to the emergence of modernism in early twentieth-century Vienna, post-World War II attempts to come to terms with Austria's past, and evolving concepts of Austrian identity.
+From Habsburg to Haider: Austria in the Twentieth Century.This course explores major political and cultural developments in Austria from the end of the nineteenth century to the beginning of the twenty-first, devoting particular attention to the changing role Vienna has played in those developments.
+Through a variety of cultural artifacts, students examine the decline of the multiethnic Habsburg Empire and the outbreak of World War I; the ill-fated First Austrian Republic ("the state that no one wanted"), which emerged from the Great War: Austro-fascism and the National Socialist Anschluss; and the establishment of a stable and affluent democracy in the post–World War II period.
+Students consider is devoted to the birth of modernism in turn-of-the-century Vienna, post–World War II attempts come to terms with Austria's fascist past, and evolving concepts of Austrian national identity.
+Visits to sites in and around Vienna complement classroom instruction.
 Open to first-year students.
 C. Decker.

 BSAV 003.
 Intensive German I.Open to first-year students.
 Staff.

 BSAV 004.
 Intensive German II.Open to first-year students.
 Staff.